top of page

 Artificial Intelligence in Diagnostics

 Additionally, AI can predict patient outcomes by examining large amounts of data.
-This approach helps doctors create personalized treatment plans, improving overall patient care.
+This approach helps doctors create personalized treatment plans, significantly improving overall patient care.
 For example, these AI-driven tools can analyze genetic data alongside lifestyle factors to suggest tailored interventions for diseases like diabetes.

 Wearable Technology and Remote Monitoring